readthedocs/readthedocs.org/docs/user/index.rst

 ..
 An introduction to some of the most important reasons for using a *Documentation CI* and build *docs as code*.

 :doc:`🚀 All tutorials </tutorials/index>`
-  Using documentation tools like **Sphinx** or **MkDocs** for the first time or **importing an existing project**?
+  Using documentation tools like Sphinx or MkDocs for the first time or importing an existing project?
   We have the tutorials to get you started!

 Explanation
 -----------

-Get a high-level overview of our platform.
+Get a high-level overview of our platform:

 ..
+Descriptions here are focused on learning

+..
 TODO: This next item needs its article to be finished in a separate PR
 .. https://github.com/readthedocs/readthedocs.org/pull/10071

 💡 :doc:`Continuous Documentation </integrations>`
-  Learn about the many advantages of having your documentation continuously build and deployed.
+  Discover the advantages of having your documentation continuously deployed.

 💡 :doc:`/choosing-a-site`
   Learn about the differences between |org_brand| and |com_brand|.